FeDXL: Provable Federated Learning for Deep X-Risk Optimization: Experiments

-{\bf FedX2 for Federated Deep Partial AUC Maximization.} First, we consider the task of one way partial AUC maximization, which refers to the area under the ROC curve with false positive rate (FPR) restricted to be less than a threshold.
-We consider the KL-OPAUC loss function proposed in \citep{DBLP:journals/corr/abs-2203-00176}, which is the formulation of (\ref{eqn:cpr}) where $\S_1^i$ denotes the set of positive data, $\S_2^i$ denotes the set of negative data and $\ell(a, b) = \exp((b+1-a)_{+}^2/\lambda)$ and $f(\cdot) = \lambda \log(\cdot)$ where $\lambda$ is a parameter tuned in $[1:5]$.
+\end{small} where $\S_1^i$ denotes the set of positive data, $\S_2^j$ denotes the set of negative data and $\ell(\w, \z, \z') = \exp((h(\w,\z)+1-h(\w,\z'))_{+}^2/\lambda)$ where $\lambda$ is a parameter tuned in $[1:5]$.
 The experimental results are reported in Table \ref{tab:exp_pauc_1}.
-We have the following observations: (i) FedX2 is better than all local methods (i.e., Local SGD, Local Pair and CODASCA), and achieves competitive performance as the Centralized method, which indicates the our algorithm can effectively utilize data on all machines.
-The better performance of FedX2 on CIFAR100 and CheXpert than the Centralized method is probably due to that the Centralized method may overfit the training data; (ii) FedX2 is better than the Local Pair method, which implies that using data pairs from all machines are helpful for improving the performance in terms of partial AUC maximization; and (iii) FedX2 is better than CODASCA, which is not surprising since CODASCA is designed to optimize AUC loss, while FedX2 is used to optimize partial AUC loss.
+We can see: (i) FeDXL2 is better than all local methods (i.e., Local SGD, Local Pair and CODASCA), and achieves competitive performance as the Centralized method, which indicates the our algorithm can effectively utilize data on all machines.
+The better performance of FeDXL2 on CIFAR100 and CheXpert than the Centralized method is probably due to that the Centralized method may overfit the training data; (ii) FeDXL2 is better than the Local Pair method, which implies that using data pairs from all machines are helpful for improving the performance in terms of partial AUC maximization; and (iii) FeDXL2 is better than CODASCA, which is not surprising since CODASCA is designed to optimize AUC loss, while FeDXL2 is used to optimize partial AUC loss.